Autism-friendly Therapy: You do not need to be fixed.

 Someone in your family got a diagnosis and you're realizing now that you might be on the spectrum, too.

-If you feel ready to form a supportive alliance with someone who knows how to listen to teens and adults on the autism spectrum, I want to help you feel more comfortable in social settings so you can have more fulfilling connections at home, at work, in your community, and with yourself.
+If you feel ready to form a supportive alliance with someone who knows how to listen to adults on the autism spectrum, I want to help you feel more comfortable in social settings so you can have more fulfilling connections at home, at work, in your community, and with yourself.